pypa/pip/docs/html/topics/vcs-support.md

 Note that if a satisfactory version of the package is already installed, the VCS source will not overwrite it without an `--upgrade` flag.
-Further, pip looks at the package version (specified in the `setup.py` file) of the target commit to determine what action to take on the VCS requirement (not the commit itself).
+Further, pip looks at the package version, at the target revision to determine what action to take on the VCS requirement (not the commit itself).

 The {ref}`pip freeze` subcommand will record the VCS requirement specifier (referencing a specific commit) only if the install is done with the editable